Chișinău: Sport

 Football is the most widely followed sport in Chișinău.
-Local clubs such as Zimbru and Dacia Buiucani compete in the Moldovan Super Liga (first division), while Real Succes and Victoria Bardar play in the Liga 1 (second division).
+Local clubs such as Zimbru, Dacia Buiucani, Spartanii Sportul and Politehnica UTM compete in the Moldovan Liga (top tier), while Real Succes and Victoria play in the Liga 1 (second tier).

-Zimbru Stadium, which opened in May 2006 with a seating capacity of 10,500, meets all the requirements for hosting official international matches and serves as the home venue for the Moldova national football team.
+Zimbru Stadium, which opened in May 2006 with a seating capacity of 10,104, meets all the requirements for hosting official international matches and serves as the home venue for the Moldova national football team.

 Since 2011, CS Femina-Sport Chișinău has organized women's competitions in seven sports.

-Arena Chișinău, an indoor arena was opened in 2022.
+Chișinău Arena, an indoor arena was opened in 2022.

-The FMF Beach Soccer Arena, a beach soccer stadium that opened in 2022, was the main venue for the Socca EuroCup events held in 2023 and 2024.
+The FMF Beach Soccer Arena, a beach soccer stadium that opened in 2022, was the main venue for the Euro Beach Soccer League and the Socca EuroCup events held in 2022, 2023 and 2024.

 The city also hosts the annual Chișinău International Marathon.